NAVIGATE THE BIBLE

 14

-I viewed all the activities of man in life and found out that everything is meaningless – a chasing after wind.
+I viewed all the activities of man in life and found out that everything is meaningless – a chasing after the wind.

 15